 This is also important to note that social class has a way of marking the linguistic choice of a language user.
 For instance, the people of the lower class make lexical/linguistic choice that reflects that they are subservient to their upper/middle-class counterpart.

 Research has shown that men and women, on average, differ in linguistic usage.
-It is important to note that the phrase: on the average” as there is always an exception to every rule.
+It is important to note the phrase: on the average” as there is always an exception to every rule.

-In the light of these research findings, it was established that language use varies according to gender.
+In light of these research findings, it was established that language use varies according to gender.
 To buttress this point, we shall discuss several findings on the subject.

 It is generally believed that women talk more than men.
 This has however been proved wrong by some research.
 Marjone Swacker (1975), for instance, comes up with research findings that men spend more time talking than men.

-It was discovered that men spent an average time of 13.17 minutes as against 13.0 minutes spent by the women.
+It was discovered that men spent an average time of 13.17 minutes as against 13.0 minutes spent by women.